AI Image Has a Fake Watermark or Garbled Signature

 Shortest path to fix

-Step 1: Negative-prompt watermarks (SD-family)
+Step 1: Negative-prompt the watermark (SD-family)

 watermark, signature, logo, text, text overlay,